Whistleblowing - reporting a problem in the NHS

 You usually need to contact the INWO within 12 months of finding out about the problem.

-- employees, including former employees
+employees, including former employees

-- agency workers and others on short term contracts such as locums and bank staff
+agency workers and others on short term contracts such as locums and bank staff

-- contractors including third sector service providers
+contractors including third sector service providers

-- trainees and students
+trainees and students

-- volunteers
+volunteers

-- non-executive directors
+non-executive directors

-- anyone working alongside NHS staff such as those in health and social care partnerships.
+anyone working alongside NHS staff such as those in health and social care partnerships.

-The INWO has published the National Whistleblowing Standards which set out how NHS service providers must handle whistleblowing.
+The INWO has published the National Whistleblowing Standards which set out how NHS providers must handle whistleblowing.

-The Standards say that the identity of the person raising the problem needs to be kept confidential.
+The standards say that the identity of the person raising the problem needs to be kept confidential.
 Also staff must have a person that they can speak to confidentially about their concerns.
 This person is called a 'confidential contact'.

 Whistleblowing advice line